Public Nuisance from Wind Farms (Mandatory Liability Cover) Bill

 Groups Affected

-- Wind farm operators: They will be required to secure and maintain financial resources to cover potential liabilities.
-This might increase their operational costs and insurance premiums.
+- Wind farm operators: They will be required to secure and maintain sufficient financial resources to cover potential liability for public nuisance claims.

 Powered by nyModel